devonfw/accelerated-solution-design/ideation/MyThaiStar/diary.md

 Design thinking light:
 - Brainstorming about Question "How might we show to whom? with our digital example the strength of our iCSD-platform / community?"
 - Ideation results in three main use cases: Invite friend, digital menu, rate by twitter
-- First sketching for screens
+- First sketching of screens
-- First rough user story map
+- First rough user story map created
-- Results/Work has been captured afterwards in realtimenboard (find link in [GIT]).
+- Results has been captured afterwards in realtimenboard (find link here [GIT]).

 Decisions:
  - make the example more digital following SMACT: should work on mobile devices, dashboard might include some analytics, social by twitter integration and social logins, IoT is omitted)